lxc/linuxcontainers.org/content/lxd/getting-started-cli.md

 The following command will give you an overview of all available commands and options:

 	lxc

+Use `lxc [command] --help` for more information about a command, like flags and further options.

 ## Launch an instance
 You can launch an instance with command `lxc launch`: